top of page

 "The pandemic has exhibited and intensified material inequalities of all kinds within and between states...This book does not shy away from this reality; instead it adopts a forward-looking approach that takes seriously the call to solidarity in an effort to explore practical policy solutions...Congratulations to the editors and authors."

--Professor Heidi Matthews, Co-director of the Nathanson Centre on Transnational Human Rights, Crime and Security
+Co-director of the Nathanson Centre on Transnational Human Rights, Crime and Security

 "Choosing "smart" for our title is a bold act, signifying hope that we can muster intelligence, embolden creativity in the hunt for solutions, and come out of this pandemic dilemma the wiser."